 Of course, slight variation can occur, but generally, the arrangement of the front panel pins is like the picture you are seeing in this article.

-A quick tip I can give you for making your life a little easier is remembering that the power switch and the reset switch come in the same third and fourth column.
+A quick tip I can give you for making your life a little easier is remembering that the power switch and the reset switch come in the same third and fourth columns.
 Some PC cases will only require you to plug in these two cables, so knowing their location is very helpful.

 Follow the diagram and remember the location of each of the pins because you will be connecting the corresponding front panel cables to their respective front panel header pins.